 Garnishes can include chopped avocado, sliced jalapeno peppers, sour cream, grated cheddar cheese, crushed corn chips, sliced green onion or chopped cilantro.

-- A cool crisp Fresh Salad would be a likely partner.
+A cool crisp Fresh Salad would be a likely partner and a fresh contrast to the richness of this chili recipe.

 You can’t live in our part of the country without having a stellar lineup of chili recipes.
 Each with a different flavor profile, and each for a different occasion.
-Check out these recipes for Award Winning Beef and Bean Chili, Anthony Bourdain’s New Mexico Style Chili, White Bean Chicken Chili, and Bourbon Beef and Bean Chili.
+Check out hearty these chili recipes.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.